 It is likely that you find the best way for you to work with SQL is to use the files as they are: you know where they are located, they can be modified from another place, and they can even be stored under Version Control System.
 Or they can be a huge legacy folder of scripts from the year 2005!

 To work with files from your machine or any other place you have access to, attach the directory you need to the Files tool window.
-This can be easily done from the context menu.
+This can be done from the context menu.
+Or use the button on the toolbar.

 Then you’ll see the folder that you need.
 Open and modify each file there with DataGrip.
 As with scratch files, every file should have its own language specified so it can use the correct highlighting and code analysis.
 The language (in our case, SQL Dialect) can be chosen from the top right-hand switcher.